Campus: Columbus, Lima, Marion, Mansfield, Newark

 Remaining GE courses required for graduation

-- Second writing course
+- Second theme

 The College of Social Work integrates a field placement component (an internship) during the senior year.
 The field placement provides students the opportunity to integrate classroom knowledge into the practice setting.
 Through this learning process, students gain skills and expertise needed for a successful career in social work.